macimax/WIKI_STEPMANIA/Supported-Game-Modes.md

 Simulates Beatmania or Beatmania IIDX, with 5+1key, 7+1key, or doubles for each.
 Most songs are keysounded.

 This mode uses BMS chart files for songs.

+There is single5, single7, double5, double7, and whatever the versus styles are called.
+Contrary to their names the styles each have an additional turntable 'key', except for doubles having two.

 ## popn
 5key or 9key game mode.
 Some songs are keysounded.